mcdonc/.nixconfig/videos/davinci/script.rst

 The state of open source NLE video editing on Linux is good if your needs are very basic.
 Two reasonably good editors exist that I have a lot of experience
 with: Kdenlive and Olive.
 These both work fine.
-However, Kdenlive's UI is strange; it can also be crashy, and Olive is no longer maintained.
+However, Kdenlive's UI is strange and it can be crashy, and Olive is no longer maintained.
 There are a number of other contenders, but they all have one fatal flaw or another.

-Of course, I knew about DaVinci Resolve, and I had even used it to produce one video a year or two ago on Linux, but my needs are incredibly basic, and its quirks around import and export turned me off to it.
+I knew about DaVinci Resolve, and I had even used it to produce one video a year or two ago on Linux, but my needs are incredibly basic, and its quirks around import and export turned me off to it.
 But then when I saw the audio transcription / text editing feature of Resolve Studio 18.6 (the paid version), I knew I must re-investigate the quirks, and, if possible, circumvent them, and maybe possess it.

 There has seemingly always been a barely-traversable minefield of gotchas around using DaVinci Resolve on Linux.
 The minefield itself truly a work of